 I read your second post.
 You must have proper lids.
 You cannot can in pop jars; you are risking explosion and serious injury.

 My husband was from Kenya.
 He told me the settlers used to dig a square hole in ground, line with concrete blocks or bricks, covered somehow and dripped water into the hole and it worked as a refrigerator, much as one might make a root cellar.
 I do not have specifics, but someone who lived in Africa in the 1950s must have a clue how it was done.

 Try writing to Scott Pittman of the Permaculture institute in New Mexico and ask if he knows any low tech way to make a fridge, since canning may be more than is practical to tackle, since one has to sterilize the jars, get a pressure canner, and new lids every time you can.
 You cannot reuse lids.
 I am giving you the advice of my sis in law, the world's greatest canner.

-Where are you in Ghana, city or countryside?
-A guy at U of Utah I think it was, used a simple cone shaped solar cooker to make ice at night, by facing cone towards starry skies out in countryside; wouldn't work in a city, too much ambient light, even in Africa (cities aren't quite as lit up as in US).
+A guy at the Univercity of Utah used a simple cone shaped solar cooker to make ice at night, by facing cone towards starry skies out in countryside; it wouldn't work in a city, too much ambient light, even in Africa (cities aren't quite as lit up as in US).
 I'll bet you could make ice at night out in the dark outside of a city in Africa, I remember you couldn't see a thing.
 Then people could use ice for simple in ground ice box of some sort.
 His design is on web for free.
 (06/16/2010)